 This is the capstone course for the Information Systems concentration and should be taken in the student's last semester.
 The student can have no more than 6 credits remaining in their concentration to complete in their degree program prior to enrolling in this course.
 The goal of the course is for students to to integrate the concepts of the Information Systems concentration and prepare individuals for positions that use information technology to develop computer-based systems that support organizations.
 The course must be taken at Charter Oak State College.
 (3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to:

-- Design and implement computer information systems programs.
+- Design and implement computer information systems networks and applications.

-- Analyze and apply the functions and operations of an organization, including accounting, management, marketing, finance, and other related faculty-approved business or organizational content.
+- Analyze and apply the functions and operations of an enterprise architecture.

-- Demonstrate an understanding of the social, psychological, ethical, political, economic and environmental impacts of computing technology.
+- Analyze the social, psychological, ethical, political, economic, and environmental impacts of computing technology.

-- Examine how information technology supports a global economy by helping to overcome cultural, national and diversity issues.
+- Examine how information technology supports a global economy.

-- Describe security issues and concerns for wired and wireless networks.
+- Analyze privacy and security issues and concerns for wired and wireless networks.

 Course Activities and Grading